Thyroid cancer warning signs.

 Invasion of the oesophagus can lead to increasing difficulty swallowing.
 This is relatively uncommon and usually the muscle of the oesophagus is involved and not the mucosal lining

-A patient with a strong family history of thyroid cancer and a nodule has a higher risk of thyroid cancer.
+A patient with a strong family history of thyroid malignancy and a nodule has a higher risk of thyroid cancer.
 Particularly in medullary thyroid cancer.
-This is far less of an issue in papillary thyroid cancer unless there are 3 first degree relatives in a family with the diagnosis
+This is far less of an issue in papillary cancer unless there are 3 first degree relatives in a family with the diagnosis

 8. History of radiation to neck: